Microsoft Exchange Server 2010: A Business-friendly Messaging Solution

 These improvements in Exchange 2010 lower expenses for administration, support, equipment, and services while at the same time creating a dependable, collaborative environment that promotes better business outcomes.
 Microsoft estimates that if carefully deployed, Exchange 2010 can reduce messaging costs by 50-80% compared to previous releases of Exchange.
 In a nutshell, Exchange 2010 is business friendly.

 Although Exchange Server 2010 remains a popular messaging platform, newer versions of Exchange are available to lower ownership costs even further and to provide enhancements in the areas of cloud integration, simplicity of deployment and management, security and compliance, availability, performance, collaboration support, and cross-platform integration with mobile devices.
 Progent's Microsoft-certified Exchange consultants can assist your organization to evaluate the business advantage of maintaining your existing Exchange Server 2010 solution or help you to plan and implement an efficient Exchange Server 2016 migration or an Exchange Server 2013 upgrade.

 Progent's Affordable and Effective Remote Consulting Services for Exchange 2010

 Progent's seasoned engineering team specializes in delivering remote consulting and technical support in order to provide enterprise-class network IT services at a price small businesses can afford.
 Remote support eliminates travel costs and improves business productivity by resolving problems quickly.
-Progent has been perfecting online support techniques for more than a decade and has delivered successful results to businesses in every state in the U.S. (Check out Progent's nationwide customer testimonials.)
+Progent has been perfecting online support techniques for more than two decades and has delivered successful results to businesses in every state in the U.S. (Check out Progent's nationwide customer testimonials.)